Websoft9Archive/ansible-onlyoffice/docs/stack-installation.md

 # Initial Installation

 If you have completed the ONLYOFFICE deployment on Cloud Platform, follow the steps below to start a quick use.
-(For initial installation of OnlyOffice Document Server, refer to [Document Server](/solution-documentserver.md).)
+> For initial installation of OnlyOffice Document Server, refer to [Document Server](/solution-documentserver.md).

 ## Preparation

-1. Get the **Internet IP** on your Cloud Platform.
+1. Get the **Cloud Server Internet IP** on your Cloud Platform.
 2. Check your **[Inbound of Security Group Rule](https://support.websoft9.com/docs/faq/tech-instance.html)** of Cloud Console to ensure the **TCP:80** is allowed.
 3. Make a domain resolution on your Cloud Console if you want to use domain for ONLYOFFICE.